drozzy/drozzy.github.io/index.md

 ![Photo](https://pbs.twimg.com/profile_images/1016495797045690368/HtWmc_L7_200x200.jpg)

-I am a machine learning programmer at National Research Council of Canada and a PhD student at Carleton University.
+I am a Machine Learning programmer at National Research Council of Canada and a PhD student at Carleton University.

 You can find me at: